srom/easyAB/CONTRIBUTING.md

 Feel free to contribute :)

-You can use the issue tracker to asking for new features.
+You can use the issue tracker to ask for new features.